StitchDesign/Stitch/README.md

 ![header](README_Assets/airbnb-monthystays.png)

 We’re an open source, Apple first, and community driven prototyping environment.

 Stitch works accross iPad, iPhone, macOS with Vision Pro coming soon.
-Apple Watch too if anyone wants 😆.
+Apple Watch too if anyone wants. 😆

 We're in beta and have so much more we want to give.